 In the week of August 1st Google rolled out a “broad core algorithm update.”
+This update has been dubbed the “Medic update” online.
 We know it was that because they said so on Twitter.
 There was quite a bit of buzz around this update.
 Some sites “won”, others “lost”, which is logical because, in the end, this is pretty much a zero-sum game.
 We’ve been trying to make sense of what happened; this post explains what we know.

 Why is it called the Medic update?